maximiliantiao/IUPUI-REU/Federated Learning/README.md

 ## Experiment 2: Trigger patch location and Backdoor Attack Success Rate

-Dataset: CIFAR10 (i.i.d) dataset with 10 classes (airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck)

-Trigger pattern: [Trigger Patch 11] (https://github.com/maximiliantiao/IUPUI-REU/blob/main/Federated%20Learning/triggers/trigger_11.png)
+Trigger pattern size: 5 px by 5 px

+Trigger pattern location: (x px, x px) from the top left corner of images

-Trigger pattern is 5 px by 5 px and was applied to 10% of the training dataset and 100% of testing dataset.
+Poisoning rate: 10% of the training dataset and 100% of testing dataset

 Source category is airplane, Target category is cat

-Trigger patch location is (x pixels, x pixels) from the top left corner

 | Trigger Patch Location | Backdoor ASR |
 | ---------------------- | ------------ |